Hakodate harbor at dawn with Mount Hakodate rising behind the port city

 We spent the afternoon at Goryokaku Fort, and from the moment I saw the aerial photographs in the tower lobby, I understood why this place is legendary.
 Goryokaku is Japan's first Western-style fortress — a massive five-pointed star fort completed in 1866, modeled after European defensive designs with precise geometric bastions and deep water-filled moats.
 From the ground, walking the tree-lined earthen ramparts, it feels like an ordinary park.
 But climb the adjacent Goryokaku Tower, and the design reveals itself: a perfect star carved into the earth, symmetrical and breathtaking, surrounded by cherry trees that explode with 1,600 blossoms every late April.

 This fort is where the Boshin War — the civil war that ended Japan's feudal era — reached its conclusion in 1869.
 Standing at the top of the tower, looking down on those peaceful grounds, I tried to imagine samurai making their last stand here, the old world dying as the new one was born.
 Now children fly kites on the ramparts and couples stroll beneath the cherry trees, and there's something deeply moving about that transformation — from battlefield to sanctuary.
+My eyes filled with tears, though I could not say exactly why — perhaps it was the quiet grace of a place that had known violence and chosen peace.

-Then we rode the ropeway up Mount Hakodate, the cable car swaying gently as it climbed through pine forest and mist.
+Then we rode the ropeway up Mount Hakodate, the cable car swaying gently as we climbed through pine forest and cold mist.
 At the 334-meter summit, the view stopped me cold.
 Hakodate at night is counted among Japan's "Three Great Night Views" — alongside Nagasaki and Kobe — and within seconds I understood why.
 The city spreads below in the shape of a glowing hourglass, squeezed between Hakodate Bay to the west and the Tsugaru Strait to the east, lights twinkling in perfect symmetry all the way to the dark Pacific beyond.
 The unique peninsula geography creates a view unlike anywhere else on Earth: twin arcs of light curving to meet at the center, as if the city itself is holding its breath.

 We stayed at the summit until the stars emerged, cold and bright above the warm glow below.
 The last ropeway car descended through thickening fog, and I watched the lights blur and fade as we dropped back into the world.
 That view — suspended between earth and sky, between past and present — is the image I carry with me still.